the French flag

 Time is thus a form of pure intuition.

-Understanding this is crucial: objects are spatio-temporal because space and time are the forms of sensibility.
+This is a crucial point: objects are spatio-temporal because space and time are the forms of sensibility.
 To attempt to intuit objects outside of space and time would be like trying to see without eyes.

 In the same way, we perceive objects in space and time because space and time are integral to our cognitive faculties.
 To attempt to escape them would be like trying to know without using our faculty of knowledge.